Why We Research

 Research and conservation of the Monkey Mia dolphins Research has also played a direct role in the management and conservation of the Monkey Mia and Shark Bay dolphins:

 - Research demonstrated that calves born to provisioned females had twice the mortality than calves born to non-provisioned females.
 This was most likely due to over feeding and unregulated feeding.
-The Department of Environment and Conservation (DEC) responded to our research by changing their feeding policies.
+The Department of Parks and Wildlife (DPaW) responded to our research by changing their feeding policies.
 Calves were no longer fed and since the changes were implemented in 1995, calf survivorship has dramatically improved (Mann et al. 2000; Mann & Kemps 2003).

 - In addition, it has been shown that aquaculture may have an impact on dolphin ranging and behaviour.
 These data helped deter expansion of aquaculture in the Shark Bay area, benefiting dolphins and several other important marine species.
 These data are influencing aquaculture management in other parts of Australia and in New Zealand (Watson-Capps & Mann 2005).